Skip to main content

 What are buttons?

 Buttons are a more engaging way to present hyperlinks.
-They’re interactive, eye-catching lozenges that help users navigate.
-You’ll often find buttons on forms and on webpage navigation menus.
+They’re interactive, eye-catching elements that help guide users through your content.
+You’ll often find them on forms and on webpage navigation menus.

 Three brightly coloured buttons in a row with a cursor hovering over the right button